FrozenNode/Laravel-Administrator/readme.md

  *
  * @type array
  *
- * Each item in the array should itself be an array (with two items inside it: title, model) and it should be indexed on the model name.
+ * Each item in the array should itself be an array with two required items inside it (title, model) and two optional items (single, permission_check).
- * This should look something like this:
+ * The key will be what the user sees as the URI for this model.
  *
  * 'user' => array(
  * 		'title' => 'Users', //The title that will be used when displaying the model's page
+ * 		'single' => 'user', //The name used for singular items.
+Film model would be 'film'.
+BoxOffice model might be 'take'
  * 		'model' => 'AdminModels\\User', //The string class name of the model you will be using.
 If you wish to extend your app models directly, you can just pass in 'User'.
 Beware, though: your model will need to have the required properties on it for Administrator to recognize it.
  *  	'permission_check' => function() { ... }, //[OPTIONAL] Return bool true if the current user is allowed to access this model.
 False otherwise
  * )